streamlit/docs/content/library/get-started/installation/use-python-environments.md

    ```bash
    cd myproject
    ```
-2. In the terminal, type:
+2. In your terminal, type:
    ```bash
    python -m venv .venv
    ```
 3. A folder named ".venv" will appear in your project.
 This directory is where your virtual environment and its dependencies are installed.
-4. In the terminal, activate your environment with one of the following commands, depending on your operating system.
+4. In your terminal, activate your environment with one of the following commands, depending on your operating system.

    ```bash
    # Windows command prompt